 Cubelets - Through a unique blend of building and programming, Cubelets allow students to learn logic functions through a hands-on and engaging problem solving environment.

-OzoBot - One of the original robotic platforms for the elementary age group, OzoBots combine basic coding principles with color, picture, and block-based challenges all the way through advanced script-based challenges as well.
+Ozobot - One of the original robotic platforms for the elementary age group, Ozobots combine basic coding principles with color, picture, and block-based challenges all the way through advanced script-based challenges as well.

 LittleBits - Imagine LEGO meets microcontroller, and that describes LittleBits!
 LittleBits allow users to combine software and hardware to construct autonomous systems and complex circuits in a simple and user friendly environment for all levels.